With support from the European Union,

 Another new website gives information on small private hotels in Khorog and plans to add information on restaurants, sight-seeing etc. See

-(click here to access this section).
+(click here to access this page).

 There are several ways of getting to Tajikistan and Gorno-Badakhshan.